-Once a week MDM discussion, two hours duration (excluding public holidays)
+Once a week MDM discussion 5:30 to 7:30 on Mondays (excluding public holidays) (excluding public holidays)

 Academic & Research:

 Fellows on the unit are expected to complete a project under supervision of one of the mentors.
-They are encouraged to ask and address a research/audit question to be completed by the end of their 12 months of training
+They are encouraged to ask and address a research/audit question and complete during the course of the year